sharingisfun/kayanbu.github.io/ISSUE_TEMPLATE.md

 {

-"title": "NAME OF THE TORRENT",
+"title": "TITLE OF THE CONTENT",

 "categoryP": "Main category, choose one from [category.json](https://part-0.metadata-cache.com/categories.json)",